OrangeT/Invoke-Terminal/README.md

 Sample config can be found in sample.jsonc

-If environemnt variable "werminator" is set to a config folder, Invoke-Terminal can launch from any location:
+If environment variable "invoketerminal" is set to a folder, Invoke-Terminal can launch from any location:

 ```powershell
 Invoke-Terminal sample